PedroJaen/menu_allergens/README.md

-# menu_allergens
+# Menu & allergens

+What is it?
-open library to manage databases of restaurants
+Its an open library to manage databases of restaurants, filtering dishes by allergens.

+What uses?
+Node.js
+Nest.js